 Stabilisation and Transfer of the Acutely unwell Neonate

-a new training course specially developed to teach and embed the theoretical understanding and practical skills needed for a safe and efficient neonatal transfer
+a high quality training course designed to teach, embed and simulate the theoretical understanding and practical skills needed for a safe and efficient neonatal transfer

 STAN Course is suitable for:

 - neonatal consultants and paediatric consultants with a neonatal interest

 - Advanced Neonatal Nurse Practitioners (ANNPs) or international equivalent

 - ST4+ paediatric and neonatal grid training post doctors, or international equivalent

 - senior nurses with strong neonatal ITU experience

 - experienced paramedics, nurses and doctors working for interfacility transport teams who take part in neonatal transport

 The course takes a structured approach to developing or updating your neonatal transport skills.
 Those new to transport will find that the course follows a logical progression from theory, via practical learning, ending and consolidating with high definition simulated scenarios.
 Those with transport experience will benefit from reviewing their background knowledge and honing their skills as part of the simulated team.

 Course participants will be expected to comply with social distancing and any requirements that are in place at the time for access to the site including mask-wearing and personal temperature checks.
 Any delegate who is unable to attend due to unexpected COVID isolation will be offered an in-person day at the next available course.